+'''

+e exclude section from linking

+r read-only section

+x executable section

+s shared section (meaningful for PE targets)

-- a ignored.
-(For compatibility with the ELF version) - y section is not readable (meaningful for PE targets)
+a ignored.
+(For compatibility with the ELF version)

+y section is not readable (meaningful for PE targets)

 0-9 single-digit power-of-two section alignment (GNU extension)

+'''

 If no flags are specified, the default flags depend upon the section name.
 If the section name is not recognized, the default will be for the section to be loaded and writable.
-Note the n and w flags remove attributes from the section, rather than adding them, so if they are used on their own it will be as if no flags had been specified at all.
+Note the $\bf n$ and $\bf w$ flags remove attributes from the section, rather than adding them, so if they are used on their own it will be as if no flags had been specified at all.

-If the optional argument to the .section directive is not quoted, it is taken as a subsection number (see Section 4.4 [Sub-Sections], page 37).
+If the optional argument to the .section directive is not quoted, it is taken as a subsection number (see Section 4.4 [Sub-Sections], page 39).